davidycpo/PortfolioNAVSystem/README.md

 1. Generate Java Classes from Protobuf
    `protoc --java_out=src/main/java src/main/proto/PortfolioNavResult.proto`
 2. Gradle build
-   `./gradlew build`
+   `./gradle build`

+## How to test

+Gradle test
+`./gradle test`

 ## How to run

 Start the services in this order

-1. PortfolioResultListener
+1. PortfolioNAVSystem
-2. PortfolioNAVSystem
+2. PortfolioResultListener
 3. MarketDataProvider

 ## Assumption: